calfav/PLATINUM-CONSULTS-SALES-ANALYSIS/README.md

 ## Data sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "platinum consults.csv" file containing detailed information about each sale made by the company.

 ## Tools